oskar404/thesis/README.md

-# Reproducing: Model Based Visulaization of Paper
+# Reproducing: Model Based Visualization of Paper

 This is my old thesis work done long ago.
 I stumbled across the source material and decided to check how my coding was then and if I am able compile this.